lantunes/cellpylib/paper/paper.md

 During each timestep, the function supplied to `apply_rule` is invoked for each cell.
-The `n` argument refers to the neighbourhood of the current cell, and consists of an array (in the 1-dimensional CA case) of the activities (i.e. states) of the cells comprising the current cell's neighbourhood (a array with length 3, in the case of a 1-dimensional CA with radius of 1).
+The `n` argument refers to the neighbourhood of the current cell, and consists of an array (in the 1-dimensional CA case) of the activities (i.e. states) of the cells comprising the current cell's neighbourhood (an array with length 3, in the case of a 1-dimensional CA with radius of 1).
 The `c` argument refers to index of the cell under consideration.
 It serves as a label identifying the current cell.
 The `t` argument is an integer specifying the current timestep.